digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 * Attending kick-off meeting for the UPSIM project this week
 * Planning meeting with Rinkjøbing-Skjern municipality in two weeks time
 * Involved in digital twin discussions related to the DIGITbrain project
+* Suggest to have a webinar on the 25th of November 2020 for the INTO-CPS Association posibilities (input welcome)

 #### Claudio Gomes
 * Robot Manipulator Model calibrated (with Emil)